top of page

 • to promote and work with like-minded organisations at home and abroad

-Dumfriesshire Federation is an unincorporated association and self-governing body under the direction and control of the Board of Trustees of the Scottish Women's institute.
-It is governed by a Constitution in which the structure and duties of the Federation are laid out.
+and control of the Board of Trustees of the Scottish Women's institute.
+It is governed by a Constitution

 It is managed by an elected Executive Committee consisting of